silfoo/projectbookstore/README.md

 My controller `BookStoreController.java` responds to the bookstore HTTP requests, loads the data Model and returns the views.

-The base url in the request mapping is "/book", but we need to call "/book/" or "/book/list" to get a successful response.
+The base url in the request mapping is "/book", but we could call it "/book/" or "/book/list" too.
 I use a method `view(Model model)` to show the main list with all books.

 ```Java